xmartlabs/Eureka/README.md

 For sections this works just the same.
 That means we can set up section `hidden` property to show/hide it dynamically.

 ##### Disabling rows
-To disable rows, each row has an `disabled` variable which is also an optional Condition type property .
+To disable rows, each row has an `disabled` variable which is also an optional `Condition` type property.
 This variable also works the same as the `hidden` variable so that it requires the rows to have a tag.

 Note that if you want to disable a row permanently you can also set `disabled` variable to `true`.

-### List sections
+### List Sections

 To display a list of options, Eureka includes a special section called `SelectableSection`.
 When creating one you need to pass the type of row to use in the options and the `selectionStyle`.
-The `selectionStyle` is an enum which can be either `MultipleSelection` or `SingleSelection(enableDeselection: Bool)` where the enableDeselection parameter determines if the selected rows can be deselected or not.
+The `selectionStyle` is an enum which can be either `MultipleSelection` or `SingleSelection(enableDeselection: Bool)` where the `enableDeselection` parameter determines if the selected rows can be deselected or not.

 ```swift
 form +++ SelectableSection<ListCheckRow<String>, String>("Where do you live", selectionType: .SingleSelection(enableDeselection: true))